 2. Public Service Announcement - Students produce ad campaigns (posters, school announcement, play, movie) on the best choices for using electricity more efficiently or cutting down on unnecessary wasted electricity.

 3. Students can be the teacher!
 Ask students what they can teach their parents about energy efficiency/conservation from this field trip.

-CA Content Standards: Electron Flow Program State Standards
+CA Content Standards (NGSS & CCCS): Electron Flow Program State Standards

 Conserve & Renew.
 An Energy Education Activity Package for Grades 4-6.